 On the last day, we compiled and synthesized all our findings into a 10 minute presentation.
 We put together a journey map highlighting key pain points and outlining suggestions for improvement.

 Our key findings were that the idea of a fully-functional medical clinic within the supermarket is an extreme idea, met with surprise.
 However, invariably, it was seen as a convenient idea, especially among younger interviewees.
+Additionally, currently Esselunga receives the majority benefit of the combined concepts; from interviews and qualitative surveys, CMS staff noticed that most of their clients came primarily for their appointment, but stayed afterwards to shop, rather than the other way around.

 Observation & Strategy